markur4/plotastic/paper.md

 visualization and statistical testing.
-However, the transition from exploratory data analysis to hypothesis testing can be cumbersome, requiring users to switch between libraries and adapt to different syntaxes.

-`seaborn` has become a popular choice for plotting in Python, offering an intuitive interface.
-Its statistical functionality focuses on descriptive plots and bootstrapped confidence intervals
+However, the transition from exploratory data analysis to hypothesis testing can be cumbersome, requiring users to switch between libraries and adapt to different syntaxes. `seaborn` has become a popular choice for plotting in Python, offering an intuitive interface.
+Its statistical functionality focuses on descriptive plots and bootstrapped confidence intervals [@waskomSeabornStatisticalData2021].

-[@waskomSeabornStatisticalData2021].
 The library `pingouin` offers an extensive set of statistical tests, but it lacks integration with common plotting capabilities [@vallatPingouinStatisticsPython2018].
  `statannotations` integrates statistical testing with plot annotations, but uses a complex interface and is limited to pairwise comparisons [@charlierTrevismdStatannotationsV02022].

 `plotastic` addresses this gap by offering a unified environment for plotting and statistical analysis.
-With an emphasis on user-friendly syntax and integration with familiar `seaborn` parameters, it simplifies the process for users already comfortable `seaborn`.
+With an emphasis on user-friendly syntax and integration of familiar `seaborn` parameters, it simplifies the process for users already comfortable with `seaborn`.
 The library ensures a smooth workflow, from data import to hypothesis testing and visualization.

 # Example